• Taste: umami, sweet, rich vegetal • Aroma: vegetal • Mouthfeel: creamy, smooth, thick

 Green tea made its way to Japan during the Heian Period (800s).
 However, it wasn't until the Kamakura period (in the early 1200s) that people truly began mastering it.
 Soon, it turned into an art form and a massive part of Japanese culture.

 Green tea was brought to Japan by Buddhist monks.
-When it made its way to Japan, it arrived in the same form that it existed in China — in powdered tea form.
+When it made its way to Japan, it arrived in the same form it existed in China — in powdered tea form.
 Otherwise, we know it as matcha.

 Japanese green teas differ quite a lot from Chinese ones.
 Japanese green teas are usually a dark green tea color, with smaller, more fragile tea leaves.
 The taste is very grassy, with hints of seaweed and well-noticeable umami.
 We love Japanese teas, like gyokuro green tea and matcha, as they are great for getting tea high or tea drunk.
 Furthermore, matcha is an excellent energizing tea that helps you focus.